FuseFairy/github-repo-traffic-stats/README.md

-# 📊GitHub Repo Traffic Stats
+# 📊Github Profile Repo Analytics

 This project provides an API for fetching and visualizing traffic data of **your GitHub repositories**, including metrics like views and clones.
 It allows users to generate traffic charts in SVG format for their own repositories, helping developers and maintainers monitor the activity of their projects.